100% Confidential

 Service Stack

-A comprehensive service offering including cloud security backup and support demonstrates sophistication and creates multiple revenue streams from each client.
+A comprehensive Service offering including cloud security backup and support demonstrates sophistication and creates multiple revenue streams from each client.

 Valuation

-How it-msp Businesses Are Valued
+How IT Services / MSP Businesses Are Valued

 A clear explanation of how multiples work and what drives your number.